isidentical/refactor/docs/source/tutorial.md

 Every rule starts with creating a class that inherits from [`refactor.Rule`](refactor.core.Rule) and defines a custom [`match()`](refactor.core.Rule.match) method.
-The `match()` method is the only entry-point to the rule, and it will be called with every node of the tree during the treversal (in a breadth-first order).
+The `match()` method is the only entry-point to the rule, and it will be called with every node of the tree during the traversal (in a breadth-first order).

 If the given `node` satisfies the criteria of the rule, then `match()` method can return a source code transformation action (which we'll talk about more the next section) and the